 Hello, I’m Abie.
-I’m a psychiatric nurse, social worker and midwife with qualifications across mental health nursing, social work, and education.
+I’m both a psychiatric nurse and a social worker.
+I also have qualifications in general nursing and midwifery.
 One of my primary interests is building clinician skills to address cultural and complex needs at the point of admission or during initial assessment in mental health settings.

 As well as these health roles, I have worked in several educational settings, including: